Lisafiluz/storemeapp/README.md

 2. Filter the results with build-in filters e.g gender, color
 3. Improve search engine
 4. Add more products in one page with result pages view

-Open issues:
-1. Any new api request delete the cart
-2. Can send empty cart for buy it
-3. Validation in search executing also if other form is validated